-10 Best Places in Florida to Visit
+11 Best Places in Florida to Visit – A Resident’s List

-Florida Travel Blog attempts to give you places we enjoy for different reasons.
-You may want a sunny beach, a beach chair and a big bottle of sunscreen.
 The next traveler may want cultural destinations.
 The next visitor wants the top vacation spots in Florida for families.
 That’s why we give you the facts – you choose your best places in Florida to visit!

-Below is our list with the reasons, attractions, basic surroundings and methods for further review.
-We also include $ signs from one to five – five being the most expensive.
 The ratings are based on the cost of hotels, food and neighboring attractions.
 Budgets vary and so do costs at different places in Florida to visit.

 Our list of 10 places in Florida to visit takes us from the far reaches of the panhandle to the southernmost point in the country.
 Enjoy the tour in alphabetical order!